rhysburnie/mtgio/README.md

 });
 ```

-Please not some combinations of parameters yield no results.
+Note: some combinations of parameters yield no results.
 This is the case of the endpoint not this library.

 **Pagination**